 Step 2: Install a plugin such as WP Mail SMTP and connect to Mailgun

 You’ll also need to select a From Email address.
-For this, it’s important to use the same email you used when signing up for the SMTP service.
-Continue filling out the setup wizard forms and prompts until you reach the end.
+It’s important to use the same email you used when signing up for the SMTP service.

 Step 3: Send a test email